Cinematic Wedding Videos: What They Are and How to Make Them

 A Guide to Wedding Video Lengths & Turnaround Times

 Editing a wedding video to give your clients the amount of content they want within their expected timeframe can be a challenge.
-Many videographers are unsure about how long their final cuts and turnaround times should be.
+Many wedding videographers are unsure about how long their final cuts and turnaround times should be.

 From backing up the raw footage through sorting and editing to exporting the final cut, many variables impact how long post-production takes.
 Timing becomes even more complex during peak season when you’re managing a backlog from all the other weddings you’ve shot.

-This article will help you manage client expectations for video lengths and turnaround times while streamlining your process for faster results.
+This article will help you manage client expectations for wedding video lengths and turnaround times while streamlining your process for faster results.

 How Long Does a Wedding Video Take to Edit?

-Although a videographer can edit a typical wedding video in about two weeks, two to three months is the normal turnaround time from the wedding day to exporting the final product.
-The difference between the actual editing time and the total turnaround time typically comes from backlogs that videographers must work through from the previous season’s weddings.
+Although a videographer can edit a typical wedding film in about two weeks, two to three months is the normal turnaround time from the wedding day to exporting the final product.
+The difference between the actual editing time and the total turnaround time typically comes from backlogs that wedding videographers must work through from the previous season’s weddings.

 Factors Influencing Turnaround Time